cppitems/cppitems/items/001/item.md

 Let's discuss some consequences triggered by these two options.

 ### Redundancy
-If separated, a portion of the source code is redundant (the function declarations).
+If separated (into headers and sources), a portion of the source code is redundant (the function declarations).
-In a single file, functions definition are sufficient, removing this redundancy.
+In a single file, function definitions are sufficient, removing this redundancy.

 ### Dependent projects
-For a single file, the full implementation is included in the *source* file (*main.cpp*).
-Therefore, all the code is compiled together with the *source* code in a single *compilation unit*.
+For a single file (*header-only*, i.e., one or more headers), the full implementation is included (`#include`) in the *compilation units* of dependent projects.
 This can be advantageous during optimization but leads to longer compilation times (especially, as the compilation of a single compilation unit is hard to parallelize).
-A change in the library requires a recompilation of the whole *source* file including the library.
+Any change in the library code requires a recompilation of the dependent projects including the library.

-> Why are most optimizations performed at the scope of a compilation unit?
+> Why can many optimizations be performed only in scope of a single compilation unit?
+>- all details and side effects must be visible
+>```pmans
+>for(...) {
+>  function_from_other_compilation_unit(...);
+>} // cannot move loop-invariant code out of this function
+>```
+>- there is also link time optimization (LTO) between objects, but this is not widely applied in practice yet; linking typically "just" resolved symbols.

-If separated, the compilation of the library and the project happens in different compilation units, requiring a *linking* step after the compilation of the project.
+If separated (into headers and sources), the compilation of the library and the project can happen in different compilation units, requiring a linking step after the compilation of the project.
-Only the *compilation unit* which has changed needs to be recompiled and can then just be *linked* with the other *compilation units*. *Linking* is much faster than *compiling*, so this saves a lot of time in large projects.
+Only the compilation unit which has changed needs to be recompiled and can then just be *linked* with the other compilation units.
+Linking is much faster (just resolving symbols) than *compiling*, so this saves a lot of time in large projects.
 If project-wide *compiler flags* change, a recompilation of all *compilation units* might be necessary.

 > What is an example for a "project-wide compiler flag" which requires recompilation of dependent projects?
+>- debug/release/optimization level: `-g` `-O0`  `-O1` `-O2` `-O3`
+>- target for the compilation: `--target=x86_64-pc-linux-gnu -march=native`
+>- static/shared library: `-static` `-shared` `-fPIC`
+>- c++ standard/library: `-std=c++17` `-stdlib=libc++`

 ### Distribution
-For a single file, in the simplest case, simply this file is distributed.
+For a header-only libraries, in the simplest case, simply this headers are distributed.
 If the library itself has specific compilation options or dependencies, additional configuration instructions are typically provided with the source code.

 If separated, the distribution of the compiled library together with the header files is possible.
 This requires a distribution of the compiled versions for all targeted platforms and configurations.
 Additionally, the sources of the library together with build instructions can be distributed.

 > Can different compilers/versions be used for building the distributed  libraries and later in the dependent projects?
+>- this can work (e.g., binaries compiled with clang and gcc are often compatible)
+>- only use different compilers if you have a good reason

 ### Template interfaces
 If a library interface includes templates (or is a pure template library), the full implementation hast to be distributed (*header-only*).

 > Why is *header-only* distribution required for template interfaces?
+>- types for template instantiations are only known at compile time
+>```pmans
+>// library
+>template<typename T> T func(T a, T b) {...};
+>// dependent project might want to use
+>auto c = func</*b*/ CustomType /*x*/>(a,b); // needs full to see >function body of 'func' to compile
+>```
+>- option to avoid template interface 1: explicitly force template instantiation (and symbol creation) for some predefined types
+>- option to avoid template interface 2: publish a template-free interface; use templates only 'internally'

 ## Build toolchain
 The compilation is performed using a *toolchain* which typically includes a *compiler*, *standard libraries*, *linker*, and *runtime libraries* for the targeted system.

 > Examples for each of those?
+>- clang++/LLVM, stdlib: libstdc++(default)
+>- g++/GNU, stdlib: libstdc++(default)
+>- cl.exe (Mircosoft), stdlib: "STL"
+>- icc (Intel compiler), stdlib: libc++(default)
+>- minGW (g++/GNU toolchain for builds on windows)

 ### Invocation
 The full set of flags when compiling our library can be revealed with